Eskenazi Health lands $10M gift from Lilly Endowment for internships to college students with physical disabilities

 Eskenazi Health has landed a $10 million gift from the Lilly Endowment that will fund a program that provides internships for college students with physical disabilities.

-The Indianapolis-based health system disclosed the gift Monday.
-It said the money will go to the Gregory S. Fehribach Center at Eskenazi Health, named after an Indianapolis attorney who is a champion for equal rights.
+The two Indianapolis-based organizations announced the gift on Monday.
+They said the money will go to the Gregory S. Fehribach Center at Eskenazi Health, named after an Indianapolis attorney who is a champion for equal rights.

 Since its inception in 2013, the Fehribach Center has provided 228 students from 42 colleges and universities internships with 46 employer partners, beginning with one Ball State University intern placed at Wishard Hospital (the forerunner to Eskenazi).
 It has also begun research and outreach efforts to advance accessibility throughout the nation.